Proposal - Updates to the DIP, The Complete 1.7 Version

 • A new “proportional adjusted cap” method is implemented to maintain meritocracy within each Tier.

-• The Delegates’ Feedback parameter will be evaluated more objectively and stringently.
+• The Delegates’ Feedback parameter will be evaluated more objectively and robustly.

 • Disputes will only be allowed for objective parameters.